(Updated April 2022)

 Where: Several locations throughout Denver (see link above)

 What: If hitting the trails to beat the summer crowds is not exactly your cup of tea, Denver has a rich history of local farmer’s markets that are open all Springs & Summer long.
-We love the South Pearl Street Farmer’s Market, which starts up again in May and usually runs through early October every Sunday.
+We love the South Pearl Street Farmer’s Market, which starts up again the first weekend May (this Sunday) and usually runs through early October.
 Grab a fresh smoothie, local goods, or as much produce as your heart desires and call it a day.

 Where: Larkspur, Colorado (Just south of Castle Rock in I-25)

-What: A classic Colorado event, the Renaissance Festival is re-opening this year starting on June 12th.
+What: A classic Colorado event, the Renaissance Festival returns Saturdays And Sundays Only, June 18th-August 7th in 2022!
 Bring sunscreen, an appetite, and a medieval disposition to get the most out of this jolly festival, with shopping, live shows, traditional festival food, and more.
 Pro-tip: go to any King Soopers and ask the customer service desk for tickets to the festival and you can get a slight discount for you and yours.

 Didn’t find what you’re looking for?
 Take a look at this list of other Denver festivals and events happening throughout the Spring and Summer.